 Cheesecake's crust is either a cookie crumb mix, pastry, or a buttery graham cracker bed.
 Dense or fluffy, it can be topped with fruit, nuts, cookies, or syrups.
 Or, cheesecake can be flavored with chocolate, pumpkin, or liqueur—any combination that the chef (and diner) desires.
 If you want a traditional New York cheesecake slice, try a piece of cheesecake topped with strawberries or cherries.

-To bake cheesecake at home, you can use a springform pan, which allows the treat to hold its shape while it sets in a water bath.
+To bake cheesecake at home, you can use a springform pan, which allows the dessert to hold its shape while it sets in a water bath.
 Alternatively, there are also no-bake cheesecakes that are extra easy to make.
 Not sure where to start?
-Check out these cheesecake recipes for some easy ideas.
+Check out these 20 Delicious Cheesecake Recipes.

 If you appreciate sugar and nuts, chances are you will like a pecan pie.
 The super-sweet, syrupy Southern treat traditionally appears on Thanksgiving tables, but if you want to, you can bake this pie anytime to get a sugar rush all year round.

 Georgia is the biggest producer of pecans in the United States, and the plentiful supply led cooks to include it in baking.
 The recipe became a staple in the South, especially in Atlanta's Magnolia Room in Rich's Department Store, according to James McWilliams, author of The Pecan: A History of America's Native Nut.

 As McWilliams explains, Callie Williams worked six days a week, baking pies at the Magnolia Room.
 Over the course of 1948, Williams baked a whopping 28,960 pies for the restaurant's guests.

 Most pecan pie recipes today are based on the Karo Syrup version printed on the bottle.